 Effective August 1, 2009, Procter & Gamble found the claimant to no longer be fully disabled, but determined that he was only “partially disabled.”
 This was a significant decision made by Procter and Gamble as partial disability benefits on this policy will only be paid for a 52-week lifetime maximum.
 Although the claimant appealed the decision twice, Procter and Gamble denied his appeals and found him still only to be partially disabled.
 Unfortunately for the claimant, since he was only approved as “partially disabled,” his claim was only to be paid through July 30, 2010.
 Because all of the required administrative appeals were denied, the former production tech was forced to file a Federal ERISA Lawsuit in Arkansas Federal Court.

 Federal ERISA Lawsuit Filed

-After the final denial issued by Proctor & Gamble, the claimant brought an ERISA lawsuit in the United States District Court for the Eastern District of Arkansas.
-Unfortunately for the former production tech, the Judge ruled in favor of The Proctor & Gamble Long Term Disability Allowance Policy and upheld its decision to deny the claimant’s claim for benefits.
+After the final denial issued by Procter & Gamble, the claimant brought an ERISA lawsuit in the United States District Court for the Eastern District of Arkansas.
+Unfortunately for the former production tech, the Judge ruled in favor of The Procter & Gamble Long Term Disability Allowance Policy and upheld its decision to deny the claimant’s claim for benefits.

-Although this case was not handled by Dell and Schaefer, if you have been denied benefits under The Proctor & Gamble Long Term Disability Allowance Policy or under any long term disability plan, please do not hesitate to contact us for a free consultation.
+Although this case was not handled by Dell & Schaefer, if you have been denied benefits under The Procter & Gamble Long Term Disability Allowance Policy or under any long term disability plan, please do not hesitate to contact us for a free consultation.